numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

     - When rank = 2, it squishes the full 3D input onto a 2D plane embedded in 3D
     - Output lives in 3D but is constrained to a 2D plane (like a sheet of paper floating in a room)
     - Analogy: Taking a 3D sculpture and flattening it against a wall in a 3D room.
 The flattened result is still "in the room" (3D), just stuck to a 2D surface
-    - Null space is a line through origin, perpendicular to the output plane WITHIN 3D input/output space
+    - Null space is a line through origin, WITHIN the 3D input/output space and perpendicular to the output plane
     - So 3×3 matrix with rank 2:
         - Input: vector [x, y, z] in 3D
         - Output: vector [x+z, y, 0] in 3D (on the xy-plane within 3D space)